Collaboration Accounts¶

 Collaborative Data Management¶

 Large scale experimental and simulation data are typically read or written by multiple collaborators and are kept on disk for long periods.
-A problem that often arises is that the files are owned by the collaborator who did the work and if that collaborator changes roles the default unix file permissions usually are such that the files cannot be managed (deleted) by other members of the collaboration and system administrators must be contacted.
-While the problem can be addressed with the appropriate use of unix groups and file permissions in practice this tends to be problematic and a more seamless solution would be of great utility.
+A problem that often arises is that the files are owned by the collaborator who did the work and if that collaborator changes roles the default Unix file permissions usually are such that the files cannot be managed (deleted) by other members of the collaboration and system administrators must be contacted.
+While the problem can be addressed with the appropriate use of Unix groups and file permissions in practice this tends to be problematic and a more seamless solution would be of great utility.

 Collaborative Software Management¶

-The issue with managing software is similar to that of managing data – different collaborators often need to work with the same files in a particular software installation and unix groups and file permissions tend to be problematic for them.
-The main difference between collaborative data and software management is that software is typically managed on a short-tem basis (hours/days) and smaller in size (~GBs) whereas production data is managed on a long-term basis (months/years) and much larger (~TBs to ~PBs).
+The issue with managing software is similar to that of managing data – different collaborators often need to work with the same files in a particular software installation and Unix groups and file permissions tend to be problematic for them.
+The main difference between collaborative data and software management is that software is typically managed on a short-term basis (hours/days) and smaller in size (~GBs) whereas production data is managed on a long-term basis (months/years) and much larger (~TBs to ~PBs).

 Collaborative Job Management¶